I’m an office worker, what stretches can I do while sitting at my desk?

 “The hips don’t lie” – Shakira

-If we spend up to 14hrs a day in hip flexion, it’s no wonder out hips are tight as an office worker.
+If we spend up to 14hrs a day in hip flexion, it’s no wonder our hips are tight as office workers.
 We usually only discover this by having a stiff lower back or by trying to get into hip extension for activity.
 To start, focus on mobilising the muscles surrounding the hips and adding stability drills like glute bridges that will help you get to hip extension.